caraml-lab/caraml-lab/index.md

 {% include section.html dark=true%}
 # Recent News
+- One paper from CARAML lab **got accepted at Findings of ACL 2022!** Congrats Krishnateja!

 - Two papers from CARAML lab **are accepted at AAAI 2022!** Congrats Krishnateja and Suraj!